denten-books/plain-text/20-metaphor.md

 seamster is not interested in the needle, only in the work of sewing [@heidegger_being_1996, 65].
 Later, Heidegger would connect his account of tool use with philosophy itself, as a mode of truth seeking or unconcealment [@heidegger_question_1977, 319].
-When used properly, the tool reveals some truth about the world, about itself, and about the person using it.
+When used properly, tools reveal some truth about the world, about people using them, and about tool use itself.
 In this sense the Greek *techne* is for Heidegger related to *poiesis*, or bringing forth.

-Contrary to the kind of technology that reveals and brings forth, Heidegger describes also the use of machines and apparatus that conceals and blocks poiesis.
-Such tools determine rather than reveal in the sort of a "destined" revealing that can unfold only along a predetermined narrative, in which the answer is already given.
-The forester that walks the woods simply to cut them down can only reveal its nature as a commodity, in what Heidegger calls a "standing reserve."
-The forester who measures the felled timber becomes subordinate to the organization of cellulose.
+Contrary to the kind of technology that reveals and brings forth, Heidegger describes also instrument use that conceals and blocks poiesis.
+Such technologies determine rather than reveal.
+They are a "destined" kind of revealing that unfolds along a predetermined narrative, in which the answer is already given.
+A forester that walks the wood simply to cut it down can only discover its nature as a commodity, in what Heidegger calls a "standing reserve."
+The forester who measures felled timber becomes subordinate to the organization of cellulose.
 The wood is challenged forth by the need of paper, the paper to the press.
 The press consequently organizes the public, set on "swallowing what is printed, so that a set configuration of opinion becomes available on demand."
-In following the path of a determined narrative, technology turns the human into human resource.
-It is in that sense that Heidegger concludes that modern technology is "no more a human doing" [@heidegger_question_1977, 323-4].
-Ultimately, proscribed tool use strips users of their powers of self-determination.
-They learn nothing new about themselves or the world.
+In following a determined path, technology turns humans into human resources.
+Modern technology is "no more a human doing," Heidegger concludes [@heidegger_question_1977, 323-4].
+Proscribed tool use strips users of their powers of self-determination.
+They learn nothing new about themselves nor the world.

-To insist on mediation is to breach the continuity between body and prosthesis, human and machine, nature and technology.
-It is to hold the tool in view, to use in the active voice, to determine its aims, and to destine rather than to be destined.

-I would like to imagine in conclusion the possibility of indexical interfaces, the kind of signs that connect to their objects of interest through palpable causal linkages like smoke and fire, tissue damage and pain.
-Is it possible, in other words, to inhabit virtual worlds while keeping the scaffolding of the simulation in view, to connect viscerally to the material conditions of habit production?
+I would like to imagine in closing the possibility of indexical interfaces, the kind of signs that connect to their objects of interest through palpable causal linkages like smoke and fire, tissue damage and pain.
+Is it possible, in other words, to inhabit virtual worlds in breach: to continually catch glimpses of their scaffolding?
 The question is of vital political importance, because whether we have answers or not, implements of symbolic manipulation---books and pens that once lay safely at an arm's length---move inevitably closer to the mind's eye.
 For now, screens and hard drives, mechanisms of memory storage and image projection, remain extrinsic to the body.
-They are at this moment still amenable to circumspection.
-But the gap is closing fast.
-The political consequences of our technological choices become more difficult to reveal in proportion to their habituation.
+They are at this moment still amenable to limited circumspection.
+The political consequences of technology become more difficult to imagine in proportion to their habituation.
 Today, people who forego the use of electronic tablets, smart phones, laptops, and notebooks could seem merely whimsical or quaint.
 What if tomorrow they be judged mentally deficient or barred from participating fully in the public life?

-The human is endangered not by technology, Heidegger wrote, but by its determination.
-At stake is an insistence on drawing essential boundaries in a way that precludes revealment, the autonomous search for truth [@heidegger_question_1977, 331-4].
-The ability to read and to write was always politically fraught because of its potential to determine the human experience.
-It is by no accident that the struggle for universal literacy accompanied most political revolutions.
+The human is endangered not by technology, Heidegger wrote, but by its determination [@heidegger_question_1977, 331-4].
+The ability to read and write was always politically fraught because of its potential to affect human experience.
+It is by no accident that the struggle for universal literacy often accompanied political revolutions.
 Poets are important to the revolution not because they create beautiful aesthetic objects, but because they retain the non-instrumental, emancipatory potential of reading and writing.
 What can be said in parallel about digital literacy, the poetry of embodied and embedded devices?
-What if we fail to develop a sense of computational poetics in the face of frenzied instrumental development of computer technology?
+What if we fail to develop a sense of computational poetics in the face of frenzied instrumental development?
 How can one empty the hand, the mind, in breach of technesis?
-And what will the emptiness signify: for whom and who with?

 <!-- notes -->
 <!-- notes -->